danielssonn/blockchain-oracles/oracles/README.md

 - [x] Ex: to collect a vested crypto award, winner must still be an employee
 - [x] Ex: the walet address used must successfully pass on-chain AML check
 - [x] Resolved via Chainlink Node, with external adapter written in Node.js making the API call to mock services deployed to AWS API gateaway
 - [x] Contracts get updated with API response within the same block transaction.
+See ERC677 for details
+- [x] LINK token (ERC677) is spent by the Oracles

 ## Ethereum